 What do you get when you cross two of the most popular dog breeds?
 The German Shepherd lab mix is a combination of lovable lab and dedicated German Shepherd.
-So what happens when you combine them?

 Like a lot of designer dog breeds the German shepherd lab mix, also known as the Sheprador, has been bred to get a dog that represents the best traits of both breeds of dog.